 Figure 2.
-Relief Map of the Quillayute River Basin (Map needs revision to update the Quileute Reservation boundaries since 2012's acquisition).
+Relief Map of the Quillayute River Basin.

 2.2.1 Quillayute Basin Background:

 The Quillayute River is the terminal mainstem of one of the largest and most productive river system networks on the Washington Pacific coast.
 Four major rivers combine to form the Quillayute system.
 The Bogachiel, Calawah, Sol Duc and Dickey Rivers drain the Northwest Olympic Peninsula westerly to the Pacific Ocean.
 The headwaters of the Sol Duc, Calawah and Bogachiel originate in Olympic National Park (ONP) from the Olympic Mountains to highlands with relatively steep terrain that becomes more gradual some 15 miles from the Pacific.
 Accordingly, accumulated snow in the higher elevations and the melt from it play an important role in seasonal flow for these three rivers.
 The Dickey River originates in lower elevations west of the Olympics and enters the Quillayute a mile from its mouth.
 This river system has significant wetlands and is largely a low-velocity, low-gradient system.
 All of the rivers have extensive tributary systems with forestry activities common outside Olympic National Park boundaries.